Twisted Wonderland: Usurper from the Wilds, English Translation

 The EN game also seems to have struggled with how to localize references to Cater’s yaeba (more here ▶︎).
 In the novel, “crooked tooth” was written as, “a toothy smile.”

-…that it would manifest in such a huge, destructive monster that had practically leveled the Heartslabyul garden.
+EN Novel: “He’d had no idea a human being could hold within themselves such anger and sadness that it would manifest in such a huge, destructive monster that had practically leveled the Heartslabyul garden.”

-A small selection of content invented for the EN novel to indicate a speaker in a conversation (there is a lot):
+A small selection of content invented for the EN novel to indicate a speaker in a conversation, which does not exist in the original novel:

 Added to EN: